aws/aws-cdk/packages/aws-cdk-lib/aws-elasticloadbalancingv2/README.md

   // How the load balancer handles requests that might
   // pose a security risk to your application
   desyncMitigationMode: elbv2.DesyncMitigationMode.DEFENSIVE,

+  // The type of IP addresses to use.
+  // If the load balancer is an internal load balancer, you must choose IPv4.
+  ipAddressType: elbv2.IPAddressType.IPV4,
 });
 ```